Suvratbajpai/Devheat_Beta_The_Compilers/README.md

 ## Code Quality  📝

-- our frontend code is clearner and is written such that HackedIn provides simpler User interface for the users.
+- Our frontend code is clearner and is written such that HackedIn provides simpler User interface for the users.

 - Our backend code is crafted adhering to the MVC (Model-View-Controller) architecture.
 This ensures scalability and maintainability while promoting clean and efficient code. 🏗️